 The key differences between Tmall Global and Tmall Local

-Tmall Global, which celebrated its fifth anniversary in February 2019, was designed to make cross border e-commerce easier for global brands.
+Tmall Global, which celebrated its sixth anniversary in February 2020, is designed to make cross border e-commerce easier for global brands.
 The portal allows foreign companies to sell their products directly to Chinese consumers without having a dedicated e-commerce presence inside Mainland China (which the Local portal requires).

-At first glance, the global portal seems like a terrific proposition: foreign companies who want to sell to Chinese consumers can avoid a significant amount of the legal and logistical requirements associated with a true web presence in China (as Tmall Local would require).
-These include elements like a warehouse on mainland Chinese soil, a government-issued business license, a Chinese bank account, and Chinese trademarks inside the market (which, in reality, are well worth a company’s cost and time, regardless of what sort of presence they are undertaking).
+The global portal can be like a terrific proposition for foreign companies who want to sell to Chinese consumers and avoid a significant amount of the legal and logistical requirements associated with a true web presence in China (as Tmall Local would require).
+These requirements include elements like a warehouse on mainland Chinese soil, a government-issued business license, a Chinese bank account, and Chinese trademarks inside the market (which, in reality, are well worth a company’s cost and time, regardless of what sort of presence they are undertaking).

 Tmall Local, on the other hand, also requires a deposit and annual fee, which runs higher than that of the Global portal due to the more significant set-up on Alibaba’s end.

-But where Global begins to no longer serve a business’s long term bottom line is the commission fee structure: 3-6% compared to Local’s 2-5% (the ranges are a function of different categories of products being sold).
-As business begins to flourish with Chinese customers (potentially, upwards of $2-5 million USD in annual revenue in the first 2-3 years), that extra point devoted to Tmall Global’s commission fee unnecessarily eats away at a brand’s profit margins.
+But the differences don’t stop there.
+The two portals offer different commission fee structures: 3-6% compared for Tmall Global, compared to Local’s 2-5% (the ranges are a function of different categories of products being sold).
+The reality is that as business begins to flourish with Chinese customers (potentially, upwards of $2-5 million USD in annual revenue in the first 2-3 years), that extra point devoted to Tmall Global’s commission fee can eat away at a brand’s profit margins.